 Your TripMapper travel itinerary app will help you plan for and budget for this epic Borneo adventure!

 Want the best iOS trip planner or the best Android trip planner 📱?
 Want a great desktop experience 💻?
 Need a travel budget app 💰?
-Then sign up for TripMapper travellers! 🙌
+Then sign up for TripMapper travellers, the best travel planner app out there (in our humble opinion)! 🙌

 Editor's note: There are still some restrictions on travel due to COVID-19.
 Please check the latest guidance before booking and departing and always follow local health guidance.